 Ahh, credit card rewards.
-One of the most talked about ‘features’ of a credit card these days.
+One of the most talked-about ‘features’ of a credit card these days.
 Credit card rewards are becoming increasingly popular (and increasingly profitable for the big banks).
 But are all the perks and rewards all they’re cracked up to be?

 It seems you can’t visit any site these days, without being bombarded with another credit card ad (you shouldn’t see one on mine, email me if you do).
-Not only that, they’ve also seemingly become easier and easier to have access to.
+Not only that, but they’ve also seemingly become easier and easier to have access to.
 Back when I was in university I remember, just outside our campus student centre, stood rows of salespeople behind rows of desks pushing “free” credit cards to unsuspecting students.
-Many of whom signed up, all to get that free shitty cell phone they never wanted or that oversized Bank t-shirt: “sorry, we only have an extra large, sir” (Really?
+Many of whom signed up, all to get that free shitty cell phone they never wanted or that oversized Bank t-shirt: “sorry, we only have an extra-large, sir” (Really?
 For a t-shirt??).

 A good friend of mine also got a credit card at the time, with no job, no income.
 I thought that was funny then, but what’s even more striking now is I am starting to read stories of some high school students getting offered cards.
 Yes, high school students!
 As a dad, that gets me boiling.
 Even sites like these, have begun springing up, offering up high school student credit card tips!

 Yes, used responsibly (not using them for things you can’t afford and everyday purchases), I think there are definitely some benefits to having them.
 Mainly the grace period (if you pay in full and on time) and the convenience.
 But the most often cited benefit is their rewards.
 But is that benefit overstated?

 “Peace is its own reward” – Mahatma Gandhi